-Students will construct a mixed tape/CD of at least ten songs.
-The mixed tape need to have a title and cover art.
-The songs need to be selected so that they fit together to create a mood or tell a narrative.
-Students can choose to create a soundtrack for one of the novels read in class.
+Students will construct a mixed tape/CD of at least 10 songs.
+The mixed tape needs to have a title and cover art.
+The songs need to be selected so that they fit together to create a consistent tone or feeling or tell a narrative.
+Students can choose to create a soundtrack for one of the novels read in the class.
 Provide the playlist with the title of the song and the performer.
-If possible, students should provide a cop of the mixed tape on CD along with the paper.
+If possible, students should provide a copy of the mixed tape on CD along with the paper.
 Mixed tape should have a title, a playlist, and cover art.
-In addition to creating the mixed tape, students will write an analysis (2-3 pages, typed, double spaced paper) explaining why the songs were selected, how the songs fit together, and how the songs transition from one to another and contribute to the overall mix.
+In addition to creating the mixed tape, students will write an analysis (2-3 pages, typed, double-spaced, single-sided) explaining why the songs were selected, how the songs fit together, and how the songs transition from one to another and contribute to the overall mix.
 Review the examples of mixed tapes found on Art of the Mix, 8Tracks, or Spotify.
+Students will provide a print copy of the Mixed Tape/CD assignment to the instructor.